-To raise the quality of our Board operations, we provide our Directors with orientation, training, continuing education, committee assignments and evaluations, among others.
+To enhance the effectiveness of our Board operations, we provide Directors with comprehensive orientation, training programs, continuing education opportunities, committee assignments, and regular evaluations, among other initiatives.

-Newly elected members of the Corporation's Board of Directors shall undergo a comprehensive orientation or training on the Corporation's business operations, policies and other related matters for such number of hours and in accordance with the requirements of the SEC.
+Newly elected members of the Corporation's Board of Directors will participate in an in-depth orientation or training program, focusing on the Corporation's business operations, policies, and other pertinent matters.
+This program will adhere to the prescribed number of hours and requirements set by the Securities and Exchange Commission (SEC).

-He/she shall participate in an induction program that covers the Corporation's strategy, general financial and legal affairs, financial reporting, compliance programs, the Code of Business Conduct and Ethics, operational and business aspects unique to the Corporation and its business activities, and the responsibilities of the Board of Directors.
+Additionally, new Directors will join an induction program that encompasses key areas such as the Corporation's strategic direction, financial and legal matters, financial reporting processes, compliance programs, the Code of Business Conduct and Ethics, unique operational and business aspects, and the overarching responsibilities of the Board of Directors.